-I have been debating on whether or not to share my current meltdown status here on my Facebook blog because I try to keep it as positive as possible, and don’t want to disappoint anyone by coming across as weak.
-So on the advice of a very dear, strong friend – I will be honest.
-I’m a fucking wreck.
-Since the New York Times story about the canned PTSD studies went to print I’ve been fighting off feelings of guilt, shame and fear.
-As more articles are published I keep seeing my name and the words “childhood sexual abuse” and
+I have been debating on whether or not to share my current status here because I try to keep it as positive as possible, and don’t want to disappoint anyone by coming across as weak.
+On the advice of a very dear, strong friend – I will be honest.
+I am a bit of a wreck.
+Since the New York Times story about the canned PTSD studies went to print I’ve been fighting off feelings of guilt and shame.
+As more articles are published I keep seeing my name and the words childhood sexual abuse, and it is difficult.
+Quite

 Just ONE.
 MORE.
 DAY.
 Today is what’s called the Dosing Challenge Study – based on the flip of a coin, one of the following happens: I receive a placebo I receive 40 mg of pomaglumetad methionil (the study drug) I receive 160 mg of pomaglumetad methionil About an hour before dosing, I have to participate in a behavioral task/triggering session.
 Electrodes are attached on my body to record muscle movements, mainly under my eyes to track my blinking.
 Sweating will also be measured.
 I will receive mild electric shocks to my wrist while listening to bursts of extremely loud white

 Rough Day.
 Rough Night.
 Getting up this morning was a little rough since I didn’t get to sleep until around 5AM!
 But I was up at NYU bleary-eyed and bushytailed at 8:30 AM as per schedule.
 Screening went smooth, I’m getting used to the drill by now.
 More assessments, blood work, ECG, physical, please pee in this cup, etc., etc., etc. It was just a couple of hours, then I was free to leave.
 Again I have to say that the staff there is truly amazing.
 They are understanding and gentle, and treat me with respect.
 But god I feel